tgraupmann/WinForm_Ollama_Copilot/README.md

 # Ollama Copilot

-This application is a Windows Form application that should run on Windows and Mac.
+This project is a Windows Form application.

 The application has a text prompt that uses the Ollama chat API.
 Application windows are listed in a drop down.
 Ollama responses are placed into the clipboard and pasted into the selected application specified by the dropdown.